-London's Action Pact were fronted by exuberant vocalist Alison 'George Cheex' Roberts and took their musical cues from the likes of The Ramones, The Saints, X-Ray Spex and Penetration.
+Fronted by exuberant vocalist Alison ‘George Cheex’ Roberts, Action Pact originated from Essex and took their musical cues from the likes of The Ramones, The Saints, X-Ray Spex and Penetration.
 They also wrote about what they saw going on around them, socially and politically.

-Their debut release was titled Heathrow Touchdown and was aired while two of the band were still at school.
+Their debut was titled Heathrow Touchdown and was released while two of the band were still at school.

 The songs London Bouncers and All Purpose Action Footwear were given heavy airplay by BBC disc jockey John Peel and, after completing their first session on his Radio 1 show, the anti-glue-sniffing Suicide Bag was released.